neuromancerxi/ashitacast_xml_nocsouls/README.md

 THF - F9 Will toggle between Standard, Defensive, TH, and THMAX Modes depending on your use case.
 THMAX will TP and WS in max TH Gear.

-General Questions can be directed to the [Nocturnal Souls Discord](https://discord.gg/swnTWUv) in #job_qa.
+General Questions can be directed to the [Nocturnal Souls Discord](https://discord.gg/swnTWUv) in #job_support.

 As always, .xml are provided as-is with no warranty expressed or implied.
 You're on your own from here.
 Good Luck!